What is a Traditional Thai Bamboo Tattoo?

 - Travel Bloggers/Vloggers writing articles highlighting their Hand Poked Bamboo Tattoo in Thailand experience.
 Not having the time to investigate they copied and pasted incorrect existing information, confusing the genuine Spiritual Sak Yant Tattoos with the normal tattoo ‘art’ they received at the tattoo shop.

 The earliest reference to Sak Yant Tattooing we could find was in 1881 book by Carl Bocke ‘Temples and Elephants’.
 He mentions how the ink was made and how the Sak Yant was applied by a solid steel needle.
-Nothing about the traditional Thai tattoo and bamboo having any association
+Nothing about the traditional Thai tattoo and modern bamboo tattoos having any association with using bamboo.

 Recreating a False History of the Bamboo Hand Poke Tattoo